ryankleach/frettingsontheblank/_posts/2018-12-10-hacking-games-else-heartbreak.md

 [Game Designer Erik Svedang, "else {Heart.break()}"](https://eriksvedang.wordpress.com/2012/02/16/else-heart-break/)

 In _else Heart.Break()_, the player protagonist Sebastian accepts a job as a soda salesman in the as yet unfamiliar town of Dorisburg, Sweden.
-Arriving by boat, the player is left to explore the town without any navigation devices aside from street signs and (if found) a simple static tourist map (Figure 2).
+Arriving by boat, the player is left to explore the town without any navigation devices aside from street signs and (if found) a simple static tourist map.
 From here, the game at least somewhat expects you to interact with other characters, make friends, and, of course, join a cyberpunk hacker collective to fight off the ambiguously nefarious "Ministry," which has digitized the infrastructure of the city for the purpose of mass surveillance.

 ![map]({{ site.baseurl }}/assets/img/map.jpeg)